cozy/cozy-docs/src/documents/hack/discover-data-system.html.md

 Just a quick reminder, the Data System (DS) allows you to access the database, the indexer and the file system.
 Technically speaking, it is a RESTful web application meaning you can request it with a HTTP client.
 It handles authorization and authentification for applications, meaning that user has to give his explicit agreement (during installation) to the app so it can access the data.

-## Before we start...

 ### What you will achieve

-From the first app we've built together, you will add, remove and list data from the database.
+From the first app we've built together, you will add, remove and list data from the Cozy Data System.
+This is important because now, other applications will be able to use the data you store this way.

 ### Getting started

 Make sure you have "Setup your development environment" and that it runs because it is where the Data System is living.

 ## Playing with the data

 Accessing the data within the Data System can be achieved in two ways: by using an ODM we've developed a driver for or by requesting directly the Data System API.

 That being said, using the ODM has a big advantage: you can still use your app in another execution environment without relying on the DataSystem / CouchDB by switching the ODM's driver.
 At Cozycloud, we use the ODM in all our apps!